 My advice?
 Learn from Mel’s lessons (or mine) and don’t let your mental state keep you down forever.

-Those are my top tips from the last 52 weeks of Coffee Is For Closers.
+Those are my top sales and mindset tips from the last 52 weeks of Coffee Is For Closers.

 I truly believe that if you focus in on these things, you won’t only increase your top line revenue in your business but your life will be filled with more abundance as well.
 I also bet that things will start to shift for you in other ways, too.

-Did you have a favorite take away from the past year?
+Did you have any favorite sales and mindset tips from the past year?
 I would love for you to share in the comments!